espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 Thread Safety
 ^^^^^^^^^^^^^

-The factory function :cpp:func:`gptimer_new_timer` is guaranteed to be thread safe by the driver, which means, you can call it from different RTOS tasks without protection by extra locks.

-The following functions are allowed to run under ISR context, as the driver uses a critical section to prevent them being called concurrently in the task and ISR.
+All the APIs provided by the driver are guaranteed to be thread safe, which means you can call them from different RTOS tasks without protection by extra locks.
+The following functions are allowed to run under ISR context.

 - :cpp:func:`gptimer_start`
 - :cpp:func:`gptimer_stop`
 - :cpp:func:`gptimer_get_raw_count`
 - :cpp:func:`gptimer_set_raw_count`
+- :cpp:func:`gptimer_get_captured_count`
 - :cpp:func:`gptimer_set_alarm_action`

-Other functions that take :cpp:type:`gptimer_handle_t` as the first positional parameter, are not treated as thread safe, which means you should avoid calling them from multiple tasks.

 .. _gptimer-kconfig-options: